open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/system-metrics.md

 ### Instrument Names

 - **usage** - an instrument that measures an amount used out of a known total amount should be called `entity.usage`.
-For example, `system.filesystem.usage` for the amount of disk spaced used.
-A measure of the amount of an unlimited resource consumed is differentiated from **usage**.
+For example, `system.memory.usage` for the amount of memory used.
+A measure of the amount of an unlimited resource consumed is differentiated from
+**usage**.
 This may be time, data, etc.
 - **utilization** - an instrument that measures a *value ratio* of usage (like percent, but in the range `[0, 1]`) should be called